HDCat2/rate-editor/README.md

 figure out a basic second web extension menu and how to make it display only on beatmap pages

+figure out how to make a web extension unzip .osu files

 figure out how to make a web extension modify downloaded files

 figure out what needs to be modified on .osu files